scrapehero/zillow_real_estate/README.md

 pip3 install lxml
 ```

-Python Requests, to make requests and download the HTML content of the pages (http://docs.python-requests.org/en/master/user/install/).

 ## Running the scraper
 You must run the script using Python with arguments for zip code and sort.
 The sort argument has the options ‘newest’ and ‘cheapest’